-11.1 Youth Produced Sexual Imagery or "Sexting"
+11.2 Youth Produced Sexual Imagery or "Sexting"

-- St Peter-in-Thanet CEJ School recognises youth produced sexual imagery (known as "sexting") as a safeguarding issue; therefore all concerns will be reported to and dealt with by the Designated Safeguarding Lead. - The school will follow the advice as set out in the non-statutory UKCCIS guidance: 'Sexting in schools and colleges: responding to incidents and safeguarding young people' and KSCB guidance: "Responding to youth produced sexual imagery". - St Peter-in-Thanet CEJ School will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of 'sexting' by implementing preventative approaches, via a range of age and ability appropriate educational methods, including resources from Childnet, NSPCC and Think U Know - The school will ensure that all members of the community are aware of sources of support regarding youth produced sexual imagery.
+- Our setting has accessed and understood guidance of 'Keeping children safe in education' 2022. - St Peter-in-Thanet CEJ School recognises youth produced sexual imagery (known as "sexting") as a safeguarding issue; therefore, all concerns will be reported to and dealt with by the Designated Safeguarding Lead. - The school will follow the advice as set out in the non-statutory UKCCIS guidance: 'Sexting in schools and colleges: responding to incidents and safeguarding young people' and KSCB guidance: "Responding to youth produced sexual imagery". - St Peter-in-Thanet CEJ School will ensure that all members of the community are made aware of the potential social, psychological and criminal consequences of 'sexting' by implementing preventative approaches, via a range of age and ability appropriate educational methods, including resources from Childnet, NSPCC and Think U Know. - The school will ensure that all members of the community are aware of sources of support regarding youth produced sexual imagery.

-11.1.1 Dealing with 'Sexting'
+11.2.1 Dealing with 'Sexting'